teddykoker/blog/content/post/multi-class-classification-with-logistic-regression-in-python/index.md

 ## Conclusion

 In this post we learned how we can use a simple logistic regression model to predict species of flowers given four features.
 This same model can be used to predict whether to buy, sell, or hold a stock using historical indicators as features, which we will look at in our next post.

+The Jupyter notebook of this post can be found on my [Github](https://github.com/teddykoker/blog/blob/master/notebooks/multi-class-classification-with-logistic-regression-in-python.ipynb).